ormai/obsidian-css-snippets/README.md

 ### Embeddable quotes

 The style of the H6 header is similar to that of the quote block.
-In this way multiple quotes contained in multiple files can be easily embedded indivually.
+In this way multiple quotes contained in multiple files across the vault can be individually embedded.

 ```markdown
 ![[quotes#Power is not a means, it is an end.
 One does not establish a dictatorship in order to safeguard a revolution; one makes the revolution in order to establish the dictatorship.
 The object of persecution is persecution.
 The object of torture is torture.
 The object of power is power.]]